 - My handmade 1920s day dress using a modern pattern (and a dress for my toddler too),

 Downton Abbey Hats

 A day look is the time to bring out a vintage hat.
-The iconic tight fitting 1920s cloche hat was becoming more popular but was not quite there yet in 1922.
-Instead hats fit round and close to the head but still had moderately sizes brims (larger ones for summer hats.)
+The iconic tight-fitting 1920s cloche hat was becoming more popular, but was not quite there yet in 1922.
+Instead, hats fit round and close to the head but still had moderately sized brims (larger ones for summer hats).
 They were also more simply decorated than in previous decades.
-Instead of a full head of flowers now only one cluster was on the side, or maybe a single brooch instead.
+Instead of a full head of flowers, now only one cluster was on the side, or maybe a single brooch instead.
 Simple and easy was the style of the day.
 Colors of hats were also simple.
 Hats did not have to match dresses but they usually coordinated with one accessory like a purse or pin.

-Cloche hats are the easiest hats to find today for your Downtown Abbey day time costume.
+Cloche hats are the easiest hats to find today for your Downton Abbey day time costume.
 By all means wear one, just try to choose one with the largest brim you can find.
 Add your own personality to it by adding some ribbon, flowers, a feather and jewels it.
-Look at the 1920s pinterest hat board for ideas.
+Look at the 1920s Pinterest hat board for ideas.

 Shop for 1920s style hats here:

 Shoes and stockings for day wear were much more practical then evening styles yet they were similar enough.
 Shoes were black, tan or white in summer.
 Two tone combinations were popular with the sporty look.
 The T-strap shoe was still the most common but with a lower, chunky Cuban heel.
 Oxfords, also with a low thick heel, were another common house or day wear shoe.